harshamalhotra/existingDS-gitlab/contents/accessibility/international.md

       <td><p>502.3.1 Object Information</p></td>
       <td><p>Web: Does Not Support</p></td>
       <td>
-        <p>Web: he role, state(s), properties, boundary, name, and description of most, if not all, objects cannot be programmatically determined, so those attributes cannot be perceived and conveyed by assistive technology.
+        <p>Web: The role, state(s), properties, boundary, name, and description of most, if not all, objects cannot be programmatically determined, so those attributes cannot be perceived and conveyed by assistive technology.
 Examples are noted in:</p>
         <ul>
           <li>4.1.2.
 Name, Role, Value</li>
         </ul>